 On July 17, 1968 the platoon became fully operational and the platoon began pulling field assignments.
 The Platoon supported ground infantry missions of the 101st Division.
 Scout dogs and their handlers walked point on patrol and utilized silent alerts to detect mines, booby traps, snipers and other enemy personnel.

 The months of July and August 1968 were difficult ones.
 Within 6 weeks five handlers had been wounded in a variety of combat missions (Otis Johnson, Frank Bagatta, Jonathan Harraden, James Youtz, and Gary Mengel).
-Handler Marvin R. Pearce became the first platoon member to be killed as the result of a shrapnel wound to the back of the skull.
+On August 25, 1968 Handler Marvin R. Pearce became the first platoon member to be killed as the result of a shrapnel wound to the back of the skull.
 The platoon also learned of the death of their former classmate Russell Erickson who went to the 59th IPSD and was KIA on July 24, 1968.
 Youtz' Scout Dog Willie 6M11 was killed in action.

 On September 5, newly promoted First Sergeant Linn Sprowl was reassigned to a line unit of the 101st Division and bid farewell to the unit.
 September saw the unit weather Typhoon Bess, Ernest Jonson wounded, and Thomas Muir's dog Bullet succumb to heat stroke.